wbell/image-to-console/README.md

 # image-to-console
-Print images on your terminal.
+Print images and animations on your terminal.